 Tips for staying healthy while travelling.
 Here's what I did:

 - Vitamins & Supplements.
 I never want to be that person who carries around bottles and bottles of pills everywhere I go, but sometimes a few are necessary.
-Probiotics & digestive enzymes are two must haves for me.
+Probiotics, specifically , & are two must haves for me.
 They both help keep my stomach from revolting when I eat things that I'm not used to and also help to reduce risk of upset from foreign bacteria in the water or food.

 - Food.
 I like to have a few basics with me, especially for the first day.
 I didn't want to weigh myself down with a whole lot of extras but I did pack a couple of things.
 Greens powder to drink on it's own or in a smoothie (I was staying with family and had access to a kitchen) and a bag of Bob's Red Mill Muesli for breakfasts & snacks.
-Not too much to pack and easy to use.
+It's a great idea to have a few favorites on hand, especially if you are travelling to a country with foods that you are not used to eating.

 Fresh fruit, a smoothie or muesli for breakfast, digestive enzymes & probiotics and being mindful of what I ate all paid off.
 (I think the copious amounts of fresh coconut water helped too.)
 I stayed healthy for the whole trip!